javascript-tutorial/en.javascript.info/1-js/11-async/02-promise-basics/article.md

 | Promises allow us to do things in the natural order.
 First, we run `loadScript(script)`, and `.then` we write what to do with the result. | We must have a `callback` function at our disposal when calling `loadScript(script, callback)`.
 In other words, we must know what to do with the result *before* `loadScript` is called. |
 | We can call `.then` on a Promise as many times as we want.
 Each time, we're adding a new "fan", a new subscribing function, to the "subscription list".
 More about this in the next chapter: [](info:promise-chaining). | There can be only one callback. |

-So Promises give us better code flow and flexibility.
+So promises give us better code flow and flexibility.
 But there's more.
 We'll see that in the next chapters.